skip to content

 1. Soy

-Until there’s definitive research, if you’re already concerned about your hormone levels, it’s probably best to consider soy as a potential testosterone killer and simply limit your intake.
+Still, if you’re concerned about your hormone levels, it’s probably best to not go overboard on soy products.

 2. Dairy

-Think twice before you help yourself to that cheese platter or tall glass of whole milk.
-Several studies indicate that dairy products can lower testosterone levels.
+Think twice before you help yourself to that cheese platter or glass of milk.
+Several studies indicate that dairy products can lower testosterone levels (5).
 Pregnant female cows are the primary source of milk that’s produced and sold commercially, and their milk is filled with estrogens and progesterone.
 Those hormones adversely affect testosterone by suppressing gonadotropin-releasing hormone (GnRH), which men need for the release of follicle-stimulating hormone (FSH) and Luteinizing hormone (LH).
 When they’re not released, your testes can’t synthesize testosterone.

 3. Alcohol

 An occasional drink won’t necessarily give your hormones a hangover.
-However, if you like to frequently imbibe beer, spirits, or wine, your testosterone could plummet.
+However, if you like to frequently imbibe, your testosterone could plummet.

-There’s extensive research that too much alcohol consumption impedes the functionality of your hypothalamus, pituitary gland, and testes (5).
+Extensive research suggests that too much alcohol consumption impedes the functionality of your hypothalamus, pituitary gland, and testes (6).
 Like with dairy, the hypothalamus can’t release GnRH, the pituitary gland can’t release FSH and LH, and your testes can’t produce testosterone.
-In short, if you’re continually over-served, your hormones become underserved.
-Even worse, they pay for it all.

 4. Baked goods

 Who doesn’t love a good cookie or loaf of bread, especially straight out of the oven?
-Sadly, many baked goods are high in trans-unsaturated fatty acids—aka trans fat—which are heavily associated with causing T levels to decline.
-According to a 2017 study,(7) the subjects who ingested foods rich in trans fat showed testosterone levels 15 percent lower than those with the lowest intake.
+Sadly, many baked goods are high in trans fat—which has been associated with a decline in T levels.
+According to a 2017 study (8), subjects who ingested trans fat-rich foods had 15 percent lower testosterone levels than those who avoided them.

 5. Sugar

-Having a sweet tooth could cause your T levels to sour.
-Sugar is already associated with a ton of health issues, yet according to the American Heart Association,(8) the average American male ingests about 17 teaspoons of sugar daily—nearly double the recommended limit.
+Sugar is already associated with a ton of health issues, yet according to the American Heart Association (9), the average American male ingests about 17 teaspoons of sugar daily—nearly double the recommended limit.
+Unfortunately, having a sweet tooth could cause your T levels to plummet.

-Perhaps it’s a little easier to reduce sugar intake if you have a better idea of what it can do to your hormones.
-One study documented that males 19 to 74 experienced as much as a 25 percent drop (9) in testosterone levels following sugar ingestion, with levels remaining lowered for up to two hours.
-Love soda and energy drinks?
-Researchers reported that sugar-sweetened beverages were associated with Low T levels in 59 percent of subjects (10).
+One study documented that males 19 to 74 experienced as much as a 25 percent drop (10) in testosterone levels after eating sugar, with levels remaining low for up to two hours.
+Sugar-sweetened beverages—like soda and energy drinks—may be particularly bad for testosterone.
+One study found that sweet drinks were associated with low T levels in 59 percent of subjects (11).

 6. Mint

 Spearmint and peppermint have long been lauded as herbal remedies for stress, digestive issues, and sinuses.
-Plus, they can really help freshen your breath.
-Unfortunately, some research indicates that when it comes to male hormones, mint may stink.
+Unfortunately, some animal research indicates that when it comes to testosterone, mint might not be helping.

-More research needs to be done, particularly with human male subjects, before an adverse relationship is definitively established between mint and low testosterone.
+More research on humans needs to be done.
 Until then, may we suggest you spice up your daily routine with some ginger tea?
-(Especially since ginger is known for boosting testosterone production (13).
+Especially since ginger is known for boosting testosterone production (14).

 7. Trans fats